rust-lang/book/second-edition/src/ch16-02-message-passing.md

 One increasingly popular approach to ensuring safe concurrency is *message passing*, where threads or actors communicate by sending each other messages containing data.
-Here’s the idea in a slogan from [the Go language documentation](http://golang.org/doc/effective_go.html): "Do not communicate by sharing memory; instead, share memory by communicating."
+Here’s the idea in a slogan from [the Go language documentation](http://golang.org/doc/effective_go.html): “Do not communicate by sharing memory; instead, share memory by communicating.”

 One major tool Rust has for accomplishing message-sending concurrency is the *channel*, a programming concept that Rust’s standard library provides an